SpenceKonde/tinySPI/ReadMe.md

 http://github.com/JChristensen/tinySPI
 ReadMe file
 Jack Christensen Oct 2013
+Leonardo Miliani Nov 2014

-####CC BY-SA
+####CC BY-SA-NC
-This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.
+This work is licensed under the Creative Commons Attribution-ShareAlike NotCommercial 4.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa-nc/4.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

 ##Description
-*tinySPI* is an Arduino SPI master library for ATtiny44/84/45/85 that utilizes the USI hardware in the ATtiny MCUs.
+*tinySPI* is an Arduino SPI master library for ATtiny24/44/84/25/45/85/2313/4313 that utilizes the USI hardware in the ATtiny MCUs.

 Because the USI hardware is not as sophisticated as the dedicated SPI hardware